Yoruba love poem

-Yoruba love poem (yariba, yooba).
 Poetry in a language of Nigeria, mirror of Africa.
-Yoruba poem for a face with piercing eyes waving its long hair.
-Yoruba is a Nigerian-Congolese language of the Kwa group, and official language in Nigeria.
-Spoken by 35 million people, besides Benin and Togo, we find this language in Cuba.
+Yoruba love poem (Ewi ti ife), for a lovely face with piercing eyes waving its long hair.

 Yoruba (Yorùbá, Akono, Yagba, Yariba, Yooba, Ào, Bunu, Ede-Yoruba, Egba, Ekiti, Gbedde, Yorouba, Igbonna, Ijebu, Ijesha, Ikale, Ila, Ilaje, Iworro, Jumu, Ondo, Owe, Oyo, Awori, Aworo, Bini, Wo), is a Nigerian-Congolese language of the Kwa group, it's an official language in Nigeria.